famished-tiger/Rley/examples/general/SRL/README.md

 The objectives are:
 - Use _Rley_ as a parser of a language of moderate complexity,
 - Show how to generate a regular expression from the parse tree.
-- Be one of the very first Ruby implementation of the Simple Regex Language that passes.
+- Be one of the very first Ruby implementation of the Simple Regex Language that passes the official test suite.
 - Deliver a utility of value for those that are afraid to design complex regexp.

 What's next?